TOC (auto-generated)

 What does this mean

-Before assisting clients to meet the requirements of the foreign resident capital gains withholding regime, all conveyancers who are not registered with the TPB as tax agents, need to understand what they can or cannot do under the TASA.
+Before assisting clients to meet the requirements of the FRCGW regime, you need to understand what you can or cannot do under the TASA if you are not a registered tax agent.
 A summary of what this means for you is provided below.

-An Australian legal practitioner who completes and/or lodges the Clearance certificate application or Variation application as part of a legal service does not need to be registered with the TPB to undertake this work.
+If you are an Australian legal practitioner who completes and/or lodges the Clearance certificate application or Variation application as part of a legal service, you do not need to be registered with the TPB to undertake this work.

 Clearance certificate and Variation application